kiith-sa/ICE/docsrc/modding_reference/component_warhead.rst

 Warhead component
 =================

 Warhead component allows an entity to damage other entities on collision.
-Note that in order for any collision to happen, the entity also must have a :ref:`modding_reference/component_collidable` and a :ref:`modding_reference/component_volume`.
+In order for any collision to happen, the entity also must have a :ref:`modding_reference/component_collidable` and a :ref:`modding_reference/component_volume`.
 This can be used for projectiles to damage ships and for damage in ship-ship collisions.